May It Please the Court

-May It Please the Court (Korean: 변론을 시작하겠습니다) is a South Korean streaming television series directed by Kang Min-goo and starring Jung Ryeo-won, Lee Kyu-hyung, Jung Jin-young, and Kim Hye-eun.
+May It Please the Court (Korean: 변론을 시작하겠습니다) is a South Korean television series directed by Kang Min-goo and starring Jung Ryeo-won, Lee Kyu-hyung, Jung Jin-young, and Kim Hye-eun.
 It was released on all Disney Streaming services on September 21, 2022, including Hulu in United States and Star by Disney+ in selected regions.
-This drama is an adaptation of the book "Let Me Start the Argument" by Jeong Hye-jin, a lawyer who specializes in public defenders and has been defending the socially disadvantaged, and will feature vivid stories of real-life cases from the book.
+This drama is an adaptation of the book "Let Me Start the Argument" by Jeong Hye-jin, a lawyer who specializes in public defenders and has been defending the socially disadvantaged, and features vivid stories of real-life cases from the book.

 Synopsis

 Noh Chak-Hee, a brilliant but ruthless corporate lawyer, is the adopted "granddaughter" of the founder of Seoul's most prominent law firm.
 Just as she is about to receive a promotion to partner after successfully defending a pharmaceutical company for manufacturing harmful birth control pills, the police arrest her for manipulating a woman who had taken the pills into attempting suicide.
 She is suspended by her firm for a year and is forced to take a job working as a member of the Seoul public defender's office.

 As a public defender, she shares an office with Jwa Si-Baek, a top graduate from the Judicial Research and Training Institute.
 Instead of becoming a judge, prosecutor, or attorney at a big law firm, he chose to work in the least profitable and least respected legal profession: public defender.
 He is enthusiastic with his work but also hides a mysterious part of his personal life that nobody knows about.
 Noh Chak-Hee and Jwa Si-Baek don't get along very well, but a serial murder case brings them together, and as they try to solve the case more secrets unfold, and they grow to trust each-other.